 If they can’t chew their food properly because of painful teeth, then they are more prone to indigestion, acid reflux, constipation, and host of other stomach problems.
 Chronically ill kids already have a hard time with their other health issues.
 Taking care of the teeth equates to one less problem to worry about.

 Ineffective Oral Hygiene Needs Follow Up

 Some chronic conditions like Down’s Syndrome, ADHD (attention deficit and hyperactivity disorder), or autism affect cognitive functions.
-These in turn affects the child’s behavior.
+These in turn affect the child’s behavior.
 Sometimes, a kid’s ability or willingness to brush and floss the teeth is compromised.
 Although they do, it is not enough to take out harmful plaque.

-In some cases, there really is a physical limitation to do these tasks, so the kids have to rely on busy adult who can forget the task.
+In some cases, there really is a physical limitation to do these tasks, so the kids have to rely on a busy adult who can forget the task.
 Although adults and caregivers have been given proper training to carry out these tasks, compliance is still often an issue.
 Thus, regular follow up with an oral health provider is crucial to ensure that the teeth and gums remain healthy.

 Developmental Delays and Defects